-All I’ve ever wanted is to be a mom, and to be the best one that I could be.
-So, there I was: one of my biggest dreams made a reality was in my arms, and her tiny 6 pound body felt immensely heavy in that moment.
-I’d be making a lot of tough calls, and had been for my entire pregnancy thus far.
+All I’ve ever wanted is to be a mom and be the best one I could be.
+So, there I was: one of my biggest dreams made a reality was in my arms, and her tiny 6-pound body felt immensely heavy in that moment.
+I’d be making many tough calls and had been for my entire pregnancy thus far.
 An important one I made, though, came after a lot of research and backing down from social media.

 I was scared to vaccinate my daughter.

 The common reasons for choosing not to vaccinate were ones I had little interest in: I’d long ago decided I would love and cherish a child with any medical needs, and that would include autism if it were to arise.
 This common misconception is one that did not deter my decision-making at all.

 No, my fears were based purely on the seething words and images posted by a friend for the entire duration of my pregnancy, encouraging others to “do their research” and to “look into vaccine injury.”
 I did, of course, fall down quite the rabbit hole—Google is both friend and foe during pregnancy and early motherhood while you’re figuring it all out.